archernar/vim-session/README.md

     " command!
 SESSION   :call CaptureSession()

-    " To automatically load sessions, add ithe following to your .vimrc " if ( argc() == 0 )
+    " To automatically load sessions, add the following to your .vimrc " if ( argc() == 0 )
     "      autocmd VimEnter * :call LoadSession()
     " endif

+    " To save you sessions define the following command in your .vimrc

+    " command!
+SESSION   :call CaptureSession()

     " Optional Environment Variables
     " name         default        description
-    " VIMSESSION   .vimsession    Name of the file that contains the session list "                             This is a simple list of files "                             This file can be manually edited or auto generated "
+    " VIMSESSION   .vimsession    Name of the file that contains the session list "                             This is a simple list of files "                             This file can be manually edited or auto generated "                             CaptureSession() writes the files associated with open "                             buffers ( one per line ) to this file "                             You can manually create this file too "
-    " VIMWINDOW    .vimwindow     Name of the file that contains the list of files "                             To be viewed in the splits (in order listed) "                             This file is typically not manually edited "
+    " VIMWINDOW    .vimwindow     Name of the file that contains the list of files "                             To be viewed in the splits (in order listed) "                             This file is typically not manually edited "                             CaptureSession() writes the files associated visible "                             splits/tabs to this file
+    "
     " VIMSPLIT     .vimsplit      Name of the file that contains split commands "                             This file has one line in it